BryanSchuetz/dai/working-dai/partnering-dai.md

 <h3>
 	Tell Us About Your Organization</h3>
 <p><strong>Please take a few minutes to introduce us to your organization by filling out the form below:</strong></p>
 <p>If we need the type of services or supplies you provide, one of our business development or procurement specialists may contact you to explore opportunities.
-If there is no immediate opportunity, we will retain your information until a relevant opportunity arises.
-Please note that expressing interest in working with DAI does not automatically place your company on a &ldquo;bidder&rsquo;s list,&rdquo; nor does it constitute approval of your firm as a DAI supplier or obligate DAI to solicit requests for quotations.</p>
+If there is no immediate opportunity, we will retain your information until a relevant opportunity arises.</p>
 <form class="formkeep" accept-charset="UTF-8" action="https://formkeep.com/f/1e00a5a9a05a" method="POST">
   <input type="hidden" name="utf8" value="✓">
 <h3>Organizational Details</h3>